KusumaKrish15/Comic-Database-Service/docs/tutorials/dev-env.md

 2. Locate the download button on the top right corner of the panel, indicated by a downward arrow, and click it.
 3. Repeat this process for the comic-book-database.json file and one of the startup scripts: start-server.sh for macOS and Linux or start-server.bat for Windows.

+Go to the directory on your computer where you downloaded orca-sightings-db.json and the relevant start script.
+On Windows, double-click the start-server.bat file to start the service.
+On macOS or Linux, open a terminal window, cd to the directory where you downloaded the files, and type ./orca-sightings.sh.
+That runs the script in the current directory.
+If that doesn’t work, type json-server orca-sightings-db.json.
+You should see some text like this that shows the service is running:

     ```shell
     cd <your GitHub repo workspace>